Annual Meeting 2026 and Wine Reception

 Cost:

-• $1,000 - Includes 2 tickets VIP Table and Generous Support for our community programs
+• $1,000 - Includes 2 tickets VIP Table and Generous Support for our community programs SCSF and CAP

-• $100 - Members
+• $90 - Members and their Guests

-• $200 - Non-Members (Individual Membership is only $70)
+• $200 - Non-Members (Please consider an Individual Membership at only $70)

-Heavy appetizers, Knudsen Wines, and dessert will be served
+Hors d'oeuvres, Knudsen Wines, and dessert will be served

 We look forward to seeing you at our Annual Meeting and Wine Reception!